 When do I send hard copies of my documentation?

 We do no longer require hard copies of your documentation, as all documents should be uploaded to your online application, unless your are from one of the countries where we require transcripts sent directly from your university or we require verification from a national agency.
 English documentation should also be sent by post.
 Please see an overview here.

 Can I fill out the application form electronically, or should I fill it out by hand?

-Both are okay, as long as you remember to sign the form before you upload it.
+Both are fine, as long as you remember to sign the form before you upload it.

 Must I sign the form, I don't have access to a scanner?

 You must print and sign the application form.
 However, it is possible to take a photo of the documents instead of scanning it.
-Just make sure the quality is good enough for us to read it.
+Just make sure it is easily readable.